skade/skade.me/source/drafts/don-t-use-alcohol-to-fix-things.html.markdown

 ---
-title: 'Don't use alcohol to fix things'
+title: "Don't use alcohol to fix things"
 # date: TBD When publishing
-tags: "bad advice" alcohol
+tags: ["bad advice", alcohol]
 ---

 Being at wroclove.rb, I just had a speaker on stage giving out advice on how